Aakash-kumar-au49/Docsify_document/document.md

 ```
 vim introduction.md
 ```
+vim is a powerful editor which is used to edit files.
+You can use any editor of your choice like vi , nano etc.

 # Configuration
 All core configuration for docsify is done in the index.html file using the window.$docsify script object.
 ## Sidebar